Succulent Planters | Rotted Tree Trunk Pieces

 How about one more?
 I had a lot of succulents to use up . . .

-I made this diy birdbath years ago—and I thought it was ready for a little change.
-Simply adding some soil to the birdbath, and placing a small plastic pot that holds the succulent made this an easy makeover.
+I made this DIY birdbath years ago and thought it was ready for change.
+Adding soil to the birdbath and placing a small plastic pot holding the succulent made this an easy makeover.
 The succulent was a little top-heavy, so it needed to be potted.
 Adding more soil and sheet moss to make it all come together makes it a happy little camper.

 So, there you have it!
-Three really easy diy succulent planters to help decorate my patio (when the weather warms) Which is YOUR favorite?
+Three easy DIY succulent planters to help decorate my patio (when the weather warms).
+Which is YOUR favorite?

 More unique succulent planter ideas: